-Email should always be transmitted with this basic level of email encryption to ensure that the email message content cannot be eavesdropped upon.
-To see if a message was sent securely, looking at the raw headers of the email message in question is easy.
+Luckily, there is a way to tell if an email was encrypted using TLS.
+To see if a message was sent securely, we can look at the raw headers of the email.
 However, it requires some knowledge and experience to understand the text.
 It is actually easier to tell if a recipient’s server supports TLS than to tell if a particular message was securely transmitted.

 To analyze a message for transmission security, we will look at an example email message sent from Hotmail to LuxSci.
-We will see that Hotmail did not use TLS when sending this message.
-Hotmail is not a good provider to use when security or privacy are required.
+We will explain what to look for when decoding the message headers and how to tell if the email was transmitted using TLS encryption.

 Read the rest of this post »